 - 1 beaten Egg to brush the pastry

-I use my electric pressure cooker to makethe filling, but you could just as easily use a normal pressure cooker, or even cook this in a saucepan on the stove top.
+I use my electric pressure cooker to make the filling, but if you don’t have one you can use a normal pressure cooker, or even cook this in a saucepan on the stove top.
 You would just have to adjust the cooking times accordingly.

 Prepare the meat

-- Cut the steak into bite size pieces.
+- Cut the steak into bite size pieces – approximately 1″.
 Chop the kidney into small chunks and discard the fatty core.

 Saute the onions and brown the meat